JamesGJ5-Learning-To-Code/cv-application/plans.md

 - Within each Section:

--- Whether or not editing is in progress:
+-- Whether or not editing is in progress (state called currentlyEditing):
 --- Affected by:
 ---- Clicking EditButton (makes true)
 ---- Clicking SubmitButton (makes false)